 Addicts in recovery know that there are myriad advantages to being sober, one of the most important being the ability to take part in healthy relationships with friends and romantic partners.
 The sad truth about addiction is that it’s a lonely disorder.
 Addicts often isolate themselves to protect and prolong their substance abuse, and it’s difficult for other people to cultivate genuine, meaningful relationships with people who use.
 Recovering from an addiction disorder is no easy task, but the good thing about getting sober is that removing drugs and alcohol from the equation automatically improves your chances of being successful in personal relationships, and has a direct impact on the quality of your personal life, and that alone is something worth celebrating.

 Learning how to celebrate sobriety in a healthy way is an important part of the recovery process, allowing recovering addicts to hold themselves accountable and reflect on how far they have come on the road to lasting sobriety.
 For some, celebrating recovery milestones is a validation of how hard they have worked to get sober, serving as a marker of their progress, and for others, celebrating small victories reinforces the importance of their larger goal.
-Some people choose to celebrate their sobriety privately, either by reflecting on their recovery process or setting new goals to stay motivated, but if you prefer to include friends and loved ones in the celebration, there are plenty of sober activities that promote ongoing recovery, including the following:
+Some people choose to celebrate their sobriety privately, either by reflecting on their recovery process or setting new goals to stay motivated, but if you prefer to include friends and loved ones in the celebration, there are plenty of sober activities that promote ongoing recovery.

 Celebrate National Recovery Month in September